JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.
 The code for this step is contained in the 3rd code cell of the IPython notebook.

-1.I print out the basic information of dataset, like data size, shape and classes.
+* I print out the basic information of dataset, like data size, shape and classes.
-2.Print out the train, valid and test dataset's bar chart for visualization in the 4th code cell.
+* Print out the train, valid and test dataset's bar chart for visualization in the 4th code cell.

 ###Design and Test a Model Architecture

 ####1.
 Preprocessed the image data
 The code for this step is contained in the 5th code cell of the IPython notebook.

-1. I use skimage library's color.rgb2gray function to realize this feature.
+* I use skimage library's color.rgb2gray function to realize this feature.
 And I normalized the image by just divide 255, because smaller value could reduce the operation error of computer.

-2. I have tried two different preprocession:
+* I have tried two different preprocession:
 * LeNet structure: remain the input as (32, 32, 3) RGB image
     1. rate = 0.0020, epoch = 35, the final valid accuracy is 84.8%
     2. rate = 0.0015, epoch = 35, the final valid accuracy is 90.8%